RasikaWarade/chrome-extension-mv3-firebase-boilerplate/README.md

 # Structure

 I am assuming you have followed the steps to [add Firebase Authentication to your web application](https://firebase.google.com/docs/web/setup) and have access to [Firebase console](https://console.firebase.google.com/).
-You have

 I am assuming you have taken look for introduction at the [Chrome Extension docs](https://developer.chrome.com/docs/extensions/mv3/getstarted/) and [Webpack docs](https://webpack.js.org/).